 ***International Monetary Fund

 Who is the team behind Change Makers?

-Tarang Chawla is a writer, speaker, MC, anti-violence campaigner and mental health advocate.
+Tarang Chawla is an award-winning human rights campaigner, broadcaster, MC and anti-violence and mental health advocate, as well as a Young Australian of the Year Finalist.
+He serves as a Commissioner of the Victorian Multicultural Commission.
 In 2015, he founded Not One More Niki, named in honour of his sister, Nikita.
-Tarang is a Young Australian of the Year Finalist.

 Dr Katie Spearritt is CEO and Founder of Diversity Partners, a highly respected professional services firm providing consulting advice to organisations on diversity, flexibility, and inclusive leadership in Australia and Asia.

 Jamila Rizvi is Future Women's Deputy Managing Director.
 She is also a best-selling author, opinion columnist, podcast host and gender equality advocate.

 Previously, Jamila advised the Rudd and Gillard Governments on gender equality, early childhood education, media and employment participation.